Augusto Pinochet: Suppression of opposition

+Despite having Pinochet as its highest commander, a "confession" by Michael Townley in 1978 described Gen. Manuel Contreras as the one who oversaw and ordered DINA's missions, even noting that Townley carried out numerous Operation Condor missions in Europe and the Letelier-Moffitt assassination "following orders from Gen. Contreras".
+In a letter Townley personally sent to Contreras after he was implicated in the U.S. and Chilean press as the lead suspect in the Letelier-Montiff assassination, Townley, using the alias J. Andreas Wilson, indicated his belief that Contreras had not “let his Excellency [Pinochet] know the truth about this case.”
+Nevertheless, it was also acknowledged that the Pinochet regime made a major push to cover up its role in the assassination.
+The extensive cover-up efforts were codenamed “Operación Mascarada.”
+It was also revealed that Townley, who was expelled from Chile to the United States in April 1978, believed that Contreras and General Pedro Espinoza of DINA were actually more likely to make an attempt on his life than Pinochet.

 Protests continued, however, during the 1980s, leading to several scandals.
 In March 1985, the murder of three Communist Party members led to the resignation of César Mendoza, head of the Carabineros and member of the junta since its formation.
-During a 1986 protest against Pinochet, 21-year-old American photographer Rodrigo Rojas DeNegri and 18-year-old student Carmen Gloria Quintana were burnt alive, with only Carmen surviving.
+During a 1986 protest against Pinochet, 21-year-old American photographer Rodrigo Rojas DeNegri and 18-year-old student Carmen Gloria Quintana were burnt alive, with only Quintana surviving.

 In August 1989, Marcelo Barrios Andres, a 21-year-old member of the FPMR (the armed wing of the PCC, created in 1983, which had attempted to assassinate Pinochet on 7 September 1986), was murdered by a group of military personnel who were supposed to arrest him on orders of Valparaíso's public prosecutor.
 This case was included in the Rettig Report.
 Among the killed and disappeared during the military junta were 440 MIR guerrillas.
 In December 2015, three former DINA agents were sentenced to ten years in prison for the murder of a 29-year-old theology student and activist, German Rodriguez Cortes, in 1978.
 The same month, 62-year-old Guillermo Reyes Rammsy, a former Chilean soldier during the Pinochet years, was arrested and charged with murder for boasting of participating in 18 executions during a live phone-in to the Chilean radio show "Chacotero Sentimental".

 On 2 June 2017, Chilean judge Hernan Cristoso sentenced 106 former Chilean intelligence officials to between 541 days and 20 years in prison for their role in the kidnapping and murder of 16 left-wing activists in 1974 and 1975.